RJPearson94/terraform-provider-twilio/docs/data-sources/serverless_environments.md

 ---

-A `environment` block supports the following:
+An `environment` block supports the following:

 - `sid` - The SID of the environment
 - `build_sid` - The build SID of the current build deployed to the environment